 - If you spill liquid that is thin and clear, unplug the keyboard, turn it upside down to let the liquid drain out, and let it dry for 24 hours at room temperature.
-If, after you take these steps, the keyboard doesn't work, take it to your authorized Apple service provider for repair. - If you spill liquid that is greasy, sweet, or sticky, unplug the keyboard and take it to your authorized Apple service provider for repair.
+If, after you take these steps, the keyboard doesn't work, consult the service and support information that came with your computer for information on how to contact an Apple-authorized service provider or Apple for assistance. - If you spill liquid that is greasy, sweet, or sticky, unplug the keyboard and contact an Apple-authorized service provider or Apple for assistance.